ARC Response Team FAQ

 ARC and MCT are both part of a broader continuum of crisis services.

-The ARC Response Team is a pilot program that is a collaboration between the City of Cincinnati’s City Manager’s Office, Emergency Communications Center (ECC), Fire Department (CFD), and Health Department (CHD).
-The pilot has been developed by a steering committee consisting of representatives of these four agencies and has been guided with input from a community stakeholder group.
-ECC is the lead agency regarding call-taking and day-to-day ARC operations, while CHD is lead on clinical services provided by the team.
+ARC began as a collaboration between the City Manager’s Office, Emergency Communications Center (ECC), Fire Department (CFD), and Health Department (CHD).
+A pilot was developed in 2022 by a steering committee consisting of representatives of these four agencies, guided with input from a community stakeholder group.

-Primarily, the City of Cincinnati is funding the pilot program with general fund dollars.
-The Health Department has secured a grant to cover a portion of the pilot’s expenses.
+As an initial pilot, the Health Department secured a grant to cover a portion of the pilot’s expenses.

 No. The ARC Response Team is not a replacement for Emergency Medical Services (EMS).
 If Cincinnati 911 receives a report of a medical emergency, those incidents will continue to receive a traditional EMS response.